DaveWoodCom/XCGLogger/README.md

 ###Change Log

+* **Version 3.4**: *(2016/08/21)* - Finally added an option to append to an existing log file, and added a basic log rotation method.
+Other bug fixes.
+This will likely be the last version for Swift 2.x.
 * **Version 3.3**: *(2016/03/27)* - Updated for Xcode 7.3 (Swift 2.2).
 If you're still using 7.2 (Swift 2.1), you must use XCGLogger 3.2.
 * **Version 3.2**: *(2016/01/04)* - Added option to omit the default destination (for advanced usage), added background logging option
 * **Version 3.1.1**: *(2015/11/18)* - Minor clean up, fixes an app submission issue for tvOS